spencer1248/BEWDiful_Students/install_instructions.md

 7.	__Install RVM with Ruby 2.0.0__
   * ```\curl -L https://get.rvm.io | bash -s stable --ruby```
-	*	Make sure the latest versions of RVM, Ruby and Rails were installed, run the commands below:
+	*	Make sure the latest versions of RVM and Ruby were installed, run the commands below:
 		*	For RVM
 			*	```rvm -v```